How Dentists Can Get The Most Out Of Their Email Newsletters

 If you are going to use email marketing for your practice, I highly recommend considering a marketing automation software that will allow you to send out those newsletters, but do a whole lot more as well.

-Your practice management software may have an email newsletter component to it, so be sure to check their before going out and purchasing another service.
+Your dental practice management software may have an email newsletter component to it, so be sure to check their before going out and purchasing another service.

 2. Include a variety of content